 Artists sure to grace the festival concerts were American artists:

-Tech savvy jazz lovers can avail of the official free guide to the Copenhagen Jazz Festival 2010 by downloading it to their iPod Touch, iPhone and iPad.
-The guide provides information on the artists’ profiles and concerts, venue and maps as well as other activities during the festival.
+Tech-savvy jazz lovers availed of the official free guide to the Copenhagen Jazz Festival 2010 by downloading it to their iPod Touch, iPhone and iPad.
+The guide provided information on the artists’ profiles and concerts, venue, and maps as well as other activities during the festival.

 This major Copenhagen event has also been getting rave reviews from music critics and websites worldwide.
 Many have praised this festival as the world’s most ambitious jazz event, one that demonstrates diversity and a model of excellence for international jazz events.

 Attending this festival should not be a problem as Copenhagen offers great accommodation and transportation to get to the various venues around the city.
 If you get a Copenhagen Card, you will also get to visit 65 museums and other attractions for free.

 Vinterjazz – Winter Copenhagen Jazz Festival

 Copenhagen’s Winter Jazz Festival, popularly known as Vinterjazz, lasts for 10 days.

 It is one of Europe’s most important international music event.
 This is based on eminent artistic quality and sharp focus on new departures in both Danish and international jazz.

 More than 250,00 guests join in every year as the festival envelops Danish Capital.
 You can enjoy jazz on the city’s streets, clubs, cafes, and concert halls.